Have they really changed or are they faking it? Learning to differentiate between true change and acting.

 There’s never any semblance of balance.

-You just never get into a homeostasis that feels relaxed, balanced and comfortable.
+You just never get into a homeostasis that feels relaxed, balanced, and comfortable.
 It’s always up and down.
 It’s just too much to handle.
 No human being can handle that.

-They can learn toleration.
+They can learn tolerance.
 They can learn resilience.
 They can learn coping skills.
 They can learn survival skills.
 But you can tell when human beings can’t handle something.
 When we’re in anxiety states half the time and then walking on eggshells another portion of the time, and then maybe for a few days we are comfortable and relaxed… that up and down bipolarity of an emotionally abusive or manipulative relationship is just too stressful on our system.

 It’s too stressful for your psyche.
 It’s too stressful for your body.
 It’s too stressful for your mind.